Castle Rock - The Buddy Centre

 In the Town of Castle Rock, pet license fees and donations are an important source for funding essential animal services.
 When you license your pet, know that you are doing your part to help your local shelter workers care for lost, injured and abused animals.

-We are proud to call Dumb Friends League Buddy Center the current Safe&Happy Partner in Castle Rock.
-This means that 20% of every product sale (designer tags, collars and leashes) is donated to Dumb Friends League Buddy Center in an effort to provide additional funding for the community’s vulnerable animals and the staff that serves them.
-They are doing some pretty amazing things for local animals in need, read on to learn more about this great organization!
+We are proud to call The Buddy Center an official Safe&Happy Partner.
+We will always donate 20% of every product sale (designer tags, collars and leashes) to The Buddy Center in an effort to provide additional funding for the community’s vulnerable animals and the staff that serves them.
+They are doing some pretty amazing things for local animals in need.
+Read on to learn more about this great organization!

 By The Numbers